Parks & Recreation

 Press # 4 - for the Parks & Recreation Director

 Dan Kostel Recreation Center is located at 5411 Turney Road.
 This facility includes:

 Public swimming pool

-Swimming pool hours are 1 p.m. - 7 p.m. daily (weather permitting).
+The Swimming Pool is open daily from 1:00 pm - 7:00 pm weather permitting and is also heated, so the water temperature is at a comfortable 80 degrees.
 Note that on the days the pool closes early due to bad weather, the office also closes.
 For more information on the swimming pool, please click here.
 For more information on the Gazebo, please click here.

-- Swimming Pool & Ice Skating Rink - (Ice skating season is from September - April).
-More information can be found below.
+- Ice Skating Rink - (Ice skating season is from September - April).
+More information can be found here as well as below.

 Parks and Amenities